cepcema/SQL-Exploring-and-Analyzing-Financial-Data/README.md

 ### SQL Project: Exploring and Analyzing Financial Data
-##1.
-Exploring the Dataset
+##1 Exploring the Dataset

-1.1 Exploring the Dataset
+1.1 First Few Rows

 <pre>
 -- Display the first few rows of the dataset